awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_marvell322.md

 ## Set Up Your Development Environment<a name="marvell322-setup-env"></a>

-Amazon FreeRTOS includes some scripts for installing required third\-party libraries, and for building and flashing applications to the board\.
+FreeRTOS includes some scripts for installing required third\-party libraries, and for building and flashing applications to the board\.
 These scripts are in the `vendors/marvell/WMSDK/mw320/sdk` directory\.

 The AWS IoT Starter Kit also includes pre\-flashed wireless microcontroller demo project firmware\.

-In addition to the software that is bundled with the M320 AWS IoT Starter Kit and its Amazon FreeRTOS port, you must have the following software components installed on your host machine:
+In addition to the software that is bundled with the M320 AWS IoT Starter Kit and its FreeRTOS port, you must have the following software components installed on your host machine:
 + The GCC toolchain, to cross compile your application\.
 Versions `4_9_2015q3` and later are supported\.
 + OpenOCD, to access various JTAG functions for programming the board's flash memory, and for downloading and running firmware images in memory\.
 + The CMake build system\.
 Versions 3\.13 and later are supported\.